DimitarAtanassov/arc-model-lab/docs/database-erd.md

 Scoring and experimentation live in the separate arc-eval-service, which owns its own database. arc-model-lab is pure model serving: it runs a model and stores the inference; it never stores scores.
-The eval service reads an inference's output by id (over HTTP) when it scores an experiment run.
+The two services do not call each other: arc-platform runs an inference here, collects the output, and hands that input and output to arc-eval-service as data to score.

 ## Entity relationship diagram